Russia fines Wikimedia Foundation over Ukraine war entries

-MOSCOW : A Russian court on Tuesday fined Wikipedia owner Wikimedia Foundation 2 million rubles ($32,600) over articles relating to the Ukraine war, the head of the foundation in Russia told Reuters.
+A Russian court on Tuesday (Nov 1) fined Wikipedia owner Wikimedia Foundation 2 million roubles (US$32,600) over articles relating to the Ukraine war, the head of the foundation's Russia chapter told Reuters.

 Stanislav Kozlovsky said the penalty was imposed for not deleting entries that Russia has demanded be removed.
 He said the foundation would appeal.